mtijanic/zijper/docs/ruleset.md

 Skill ranks are what is actually used in the mechanical calculations.
 Additionally, achieving a certain rank in a skill unlocks some abilities.
 Other abilities require story related events as well.

 In addition to skill experience, characters also gain weapon experience.
-Fighting with a certain weapon type will increase the characters proficiency with that weapon type.
+Fighting with a certain weapon type will increase the character's proficiency with that weapon type.

 ### Combat

 The world is a dangerous place, and at times combat can be hard to avoid.
 Yet, combat is Serious Business - one wrong step and it could mean the end for you.
 This is directly conflicting with the ruleset's goal of still being fun.

 To compensate for the realism of wounds and death, the combat relies heavily on stamina.
-Each attack, dodge, parry and hit deplete a characters stamina pool.
+Each attack, dodge, parry and hit deplete a character's stamina pool.
 Running out means losing consciousness, which in turn means certain death.

 Characters can also suffer wounds in combat before their stamina runs out.
 A hit on a character does a certain amount of damage that is directly subtracted from stamina.
 Armors and other gear can reduce the amount of damage suffered.
 If, after all adjustment, the total damage taken is above 10% current stamina, the character suffers a wound.